 Co-owners Chase Schaffter and Danny Kueser met while working at Cinder Block Brewery.
 Danny was a bartender and brewers assistant, and Chase owned a food truck that served BBQ to the patrons of the brewery.
 So, this naturally lead them to try to cook anything and everything with beer.
-One day, Danny and Chase decided to make beef jerky out of a new batch beer that Danny brewed at the Cinder Block brewery.
+One day, Danny and Chase decided to make beef jerky out of a new batch of beer that Danny brewed at the Cinder Block brewery.
 The first batch was absolutely horrible.
 However, they don’t give up easily.
 So they started to get together regularly to make beef jerky.
 After a while, they decided that it would be fun to package it so they could share it with other people.
 The Craft Beer Jerky brand was launched in 2017.
 Craft Beer Jerky is distributed by Craft Beer Jerky LLC, and they are located in Kansas City, Kansas.

 The next review on Craft Beer Jerky will focus on a 2 ounce/57 gram bag of their Cinder Block Pavers Porter flavored beef jerky.
 This flavor is described as being a tasty snack marinated in their special blend of traditional jerky flavors AND seasonings that compliment the beer.
 The jerky was graciously submitted for review by Co-Founder, Chase Schaffter.

-Ingredients: Porter Beer, Sugar, Apple Juice, Worcestershire Sauce (Distilled Vinegar, Molasses, Corn Syrup, Water, Salt, Polysorbate 80, Sugar, Spices, Anchovy Puree, Natural Flavor), Soy Sauce (Water, Wheat, Soybeans, Salt, Sodium Benzoate), Onion Powder, Sea Salt, Black Pepper, Paprika, Sodium Benzoate.
+Ingredients: Porter Beer, Sugar, Apple Juice, Worcestershire Sauce (Distilled Vinegar, Molasses, Corn Syrup, Water, Salt, Polysorbate 80, Sugar, Spices, Anchovy Puree, Natural Flavor), Soy Sauce (Water, Wheat, Soybeans, Salt, Sodium Benzoate), Onion Powder, Sea Salt, Black Pepper, Paprika, Sodium Nitrite.
 Allergen Warnings: Soy, Wheat, Anchovies

 The beef used is guaranteed to have been raised ethically, meaning not administered growth hormones or additional antibiotics.
 This beef is also guaranteed to have at least partial free range to roam about as nature intended.
 As a result, the highest ingredient rating possible is Very Good (9/10).

-The liquid marinade consists of the craft beer porter beer, a poor brand of Worcestershire sauce, and an average soy sauce.
+The liquid marinade consists of the craft beer porter beer, apple juice, a poor brand of Worcestershire sauce, and an average soy sauce.
 A rating is lost because the emulsifier polysorbate 80 is used in the Worcestershire sauce that bind ingredients together.
 Polysorbate 80 is not considered to be healthy.

 These strips of jerky are mainly medium in size, and the thickness varies from thin to medium.
 The texture is between soft and dry, and fairly easy to chew.
 The aroma is likely the beer fragrance mixed with juice, which is appealing and inviting.